Pako Festa adopts a new look format and venue for 2022!

 These days the festival is organised by Diversitat and has grown into one of the largest free multi-arts and cultural party.
 Some things remain the same.
 Pako is about community and is led by community.
 The event celebrates and highlights the extraordinary contribution of individuals, cultural groups and multicultural communities in Geelong and across the region.

-The 2020 Pako Festa is delivered by Diversitat and is supported by The Victorian State Government, Victorian Multicultural Commission and the City of Greater Geelong.
-In addition, it could not be delivered without the support of the Pakington Street Traders, the local diverse communities and many other local and non-local organisations and businesses.
+The 2021 Pako Festa is delivered by Diversitat and is supported by The Victorian State Government and the City of Greater Geelong.
+In addition, it cannot be delivered without the support of the local diverse communities, the Pakington Traders and many other local and non-local organisations and businesses.

-Come and join us at Pako Festa and most importantly share in the enriching connections of community and culture.
-To keep up to date on all the 2020 activities and the full program visit www.pakofesta.com.au and facebook
+Come and join us at Pako Festa and most importantly discover and share the enriching connections of community and culture.
+To keep up to date on the 2021 event and the full program of activities visit www.pakofesta.com.au and facebook

 “COVID-19 is a very fluid situation and we continue to work very closely with the authorities and the Geelong ethic communities to create an event that is appropriate for where things will be in February 2021.”

 “At this stage, we anticipate a broader event across more locations in Geelong than just Pakington Street, but still with the usual cultural food offerings, music and displays.”

 “We are also considering night projections and online content to further enhance the event.”

 “We can’t wait to announce more details as soon as they’re available.”